-A Rich History in Therapeutic Recreation and Adventure Education
+A Rich History in Recreation Therapy and Adventure Education

 Shortly after Touch of Nature was started, 1949, a therapeutic recreation program became part of the organization, which led to the first camp for individuals with disabilities in the nation, and ultimately paved the way for the Special Olympics.